openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 ### Limitations

-- tags for PV volumes cannot be updated but only set during creation.
+- tags for PV volumes cannot be updated but only set during creation  of volume using `--extra-tags`.Present CSI spec does not support `UpdateVolume` to change the tags on the volume.

 ## Proposal

-New `experimentalPropagateUserTags` field added to `.platform.aws` of install config to indicate that the user tags should be applied to AWS resources created by in-cluster operators.
+New `propagateUserTags` field added to `.platform.aws` of install config to indicate that the user tags should be applied to AWS resources created by in-cluster operators.

+`propagateUserTags` field is by default set to true.
+`experimentalPropagateUserTags` field will be set for deprecation.

-If `experimentalPropagateUserTags` is true, install validation will fail if there is any tag that starts with `kubernetes.io` or `openshift.io`.
+If `propagateUserTags` is not set to false, install validation will fail if there is any tag that starts with `kubernetes.io` or `openshift.io`.

 Add a new field `resourceTags` to `.spec.platformSpec.aws` of the `Infrastructure.config.openshift.io` type.
 Tags included in the
 `resourceTags` field will be applied to new resources created for the cluster.
-The `resourceTags` field will be populated by the installer only if the `experimentalPropagateUserTags` field is true.
+The `resourceTags` field will be populated by the installer only if the `propagateUserTags` field is not set to false.

+`.spec.platformSpec.aws` is a mutable field and `.status.platformStatus.aws` is immutable.

 Note existing unchanged behavior: The installer will apply these tags to all AWS resources it creates with terraform (e.g. bootstrap and master EC2 instances) from the install config, not from infrastructure status, and regardless if the propagation option is set.